Diffusion Model's Generalization Can Be Characterized by Inductive Biases toward a Data-Dependent Ridge Manifold: Experimental Details

 \subsection{More Points in 2D Plane}

 We use the RFNN model with the same architecture, training, and sampling settings as described in Section~\ref{sec: settingof2points}.
-The only differences are the training epochs: for the four-point case (Figure \ref{fig:4pointsquare}), we train for 5,000,000 epochs with $lr = 0.0005$; for the three-point case (Figure \ref{fig:3point3005}), we train for 3,000,000 epochs with $lr = 0.0005$.
+The only differences are the training epochs: for the four-point case (Figure \ref{fig:4pointsquare}), we train for 500,000 epochs with $lr = 0.005$; for the three-point case (Figure \ref{fig:3point3005}), we train for 300,000 epochs with $lr = 0.005$.
+These two experiments were still conducted on a single NVIDIA RTX 4090 GPU.
+Completing the experiments takes approximately 1 hour.